franguyarmani/be_exam_fp/README.md

 2. Configure your own build environment (I used eclispe) and compile the source with the 2 libraries mentioned.

-3. The commands for running the project depend your build tools, but once compiled, the only arguement needed should be the path the the input folder, same as the easy way.
+3. The commands for running the project depend your build tools, but once compiled, the only arguement needed should be the path to the input folder, same as the easy way.

 ===ASSUMPTIONS===